-Third, the film hallucinates images that self-reflexively point to Tarkovskys later life when he fled Russia entirely, an exile too grieved by a warring Soviet Union — its doublespeak and censorship.
+Third, the film hallucinates images that self-reflexively point to Tarkovskys later life when he fled Russia entirely.
+He was an exile too grieved by a warring Soviet Union — its doublespeak and censorship.
 It’s missable if you don’t see this theme grow early on.

 Fourth, all these events haunt his work and they’re easier accessed elsewhere.
 When you see how these events permutate and translate cinematically from film to film into memories, dreams, and emotional exile, you see THE MIRROR with a more lucid context and how it fits within Tarkovsky’s canon.

 Finally, fifth, this film is just very, very heavy.
 You need to exercise some Tarkovskian muscles to lift up and bear its biographically fat mood.
 You do that by starting with anything but THE MIRROR as your first Tarkovsky watch.
 Make it your last.